 Depending on how long you were in jail and the type of crime you committed, you will need to create varying levels of support for yourself prior to and after release.
-Chris White, who has worked as a vocational re-entry coordinator and his wife Helen Lincoln-White, a substance abuse counselor, offered up some solid advice on how to settle into a home once you are released from jail.
+Chris White, who has worked as a vocational re-entry coordinator and his wife, Helen Lincoln-White, a substance abuse counselor, offer up some solid advice on how to settle into a home once you are released from jail.

 If you are going to be living with family

 Lincoln-White advises that it is important for not only the inmate, but the family to get support and counseling before the inmate comes home.
 "The key is supervised support, from a probation officer or a social worker, for a period of time," clarifies White.
 Lincoln-White adds that the family should have in-home therapy, especially when children are involved.
 She does not recommend the ex-inmate going back to their family right away if there has been domestic violence.

 Things you should and shouldn't have in your home once you are released from jail

 "You should definitely not have alcohol, guns, or anything illegal in your home," warns Lincoln-White.
 Lincoln-White also feels strongly that the newly released should try to get into a halfway house or other type of transitional setting prior to trying to live alone.